 If you haven’t quite had your LEGO buying fix, you can also purchase LEGO products from the small stores at the LEGOLAND Hotel (inside the foyer) and the LEGOLAND Village (at the kiosk).

 Green LEGO sculpture

 Installed in 2003, the green LEGO sculpture hanging from the ceiling at the Billund Airport goes by the name of “I was the one who gave permission to a slight degree of planting but after the holidays everything seems to have turned green” and was donated to the airport by Kjeld Kirk Kristiansen.
 It took just over a year to build and contains over 780 kilograms of LEGO.

-Within the departures area of the Billund Airport can be found a LEGO store and this is your final opportunity to purchase LEGO products before leaving the home of LEGO.
-A limited edition LEGO set of the Billund Airport is currently available from this store an, apart from on the secondary market, this is the only location from where this set can be purchased.
+Within the secure departures area of the Billund Airport can be found a small LEGO store and this is your final opportunity to purchase LEGO products before leaving the home of LEGO.